Will (philosophy): Nietzsche

 Friedrich Wilhelm Nietzsche was influenced by Schopenhauer when younger, but later felt him to be wrong.
 However, he maintained a modified focus upon will, making the term "will to power" famous as an explanation of human aims and actions.

-Psychology/Psychiatry
+Psychology/psychiatry

-Psychologists also deal with issues of will and "willpower" the ability to affect will in behavior; some people are highly intrinsically motivated and do whatever seems best to them, while others are "weak-willed" and easily suggestible (extrinsically motivated) by society or outward inducement.
-Apparent failures of the will and volition have also been reported associated with a number of mental and neurological disorders.
+Psychologists also deal with issues of will and "willpower".
+They investigate the ability of people to affect their will in behaviour.
+Some people are highly intrinsically motivated and do whatever seems best to them, while others are "weak-willed" and easily suggestible (extrinsically motivated) by society or outward inducement.
+Apparent failures of the will and volition have also reportedly been associated with a number of mental and neurological disorders.
 They also study the phenomenon of Akrasia, wherein people seemingly act against their best interests and know that they are doing so (for instance, restarting cigarette smoking after having intellectually decided to quit).
 Advocates of Sigmund Freud's psychology stress the importance of the influence of the unconscious mind upon the apparent conscious exercise of will.
 Abraham Low, a critic of psychoanalysis, stressed the importance of will, the ability to control thoughts and impulses, as fundamental for achieving mental health.